 What was it that initially interested you in producing electronic music?

-A general interest for abstract modern art plus a family background in engineering suddenly started to make a lot of sense to me when I discovered that electronics and computers can be used to create sounds.
-I was and I am still very much interested in the mutual relationship between tools and artistic outcome.
+A general interest for abstract modern art, plus a family background in engineering suddenly started to make a lot of sense to me when I discovered that electronics and computers can be used to create sounds.
+I was, and still am, very much interested in the mutual relationship between tools and artistic outcome.
 There is a lot of artistic freedom in engineering and there is a lot of engineering and logical thinking in art.
 The connections between music and mathematics are obvious and well understood, and a lot of great composers, musicians or conductors were also scientists and vice versa.
-The biggest challenge of the last years for me was to liberate myself a bit more from the technical side and to focus on artistic questions.
+The biggest challenge of the last few years for me was to liberate myself a bit more from the technical side and to focus on artistic questions.